DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 ## Privacy Matters

-Given Sweden’s comparatively strong digital infrastructure and historically laissez-faire approach towards Internet use and censorship, it is easy to see why the country is often described as the prototypical cyberlibertarian information economy.
+Given Sweden’s comparatively strong digital infrastructure and historically laissez-faire approach towards internet use and censorship, it is easy to see why the country is often described as the prototypical cyberlibertarian information economy.
 It should not come as a surprise, then, that Sweden was always decidedly reluctant about the 2006 EU Data